The B chords are chords that have their sound root in the B note and assure you have already noticed.

 They tend to be the hardest chords to master when you venture into the world of the guitar for the first time, but you can learn to play guitar more fluently in 7 days.

-As B is a major music note on your table, you will notice that there are several variations which offer different sound outputs and therefore, are suitable for different music styles and chord progressions.
+As B is a major music note on your table, you will notice that there are several variations which offer different sound outputs and therefore, are suitable for different music styles, chord progressions and barre chords.

-- 1 When is best to use it
+- 1 When is best to use the B Chord

 - 3.6 Famous songs with Bmin